dorianps/docker/ants/README.md

 Simply type "exit"; the container is removed when you exit because is started with the `--rm` flag

 #### Where is my folder data in the container?
-If you use the scripts, your local folder is mounter in `/mydata`.
+If you use the scripts, your local folder is mounted at `/mydata`.